The Widow’s Boyfriend~E.V Seymour

 How well do you know your neighbours?
 Odetta’s life has shrunk to a daily round of drudgery, running her father’s grocery store in a remote Albanian village.
 One day, an enigmatic stranger from Tirana turns up, promising her an exciting career in London.
 Odeta’s life is about to change, but not in the way she expected.
 Kate, a journalist, lives on a quiet London street, but her seemingly perfect life is filled with anxiety for her son, Ben.
 The boy is obsessed with online gaming but struggles to make friends.
 Kate sets out to create a simpler life for her family, disconnects them from the internet, and tries to build a community on her street.
 On a visit to her home village in Wales, Kate is forced to confront a secret from her past.
 But even greater danger lies where she lives.
 Perhaps her neighbours are not the friendly community they seem at first glance…

-I didn’t manage to read this in one sitting like some fellow tour-bloggers, but I did struggle to put it down!
-The descriptions of places and the emotions of characters and suspense was just incredible and I’m so glad to have had the opportunity to read Girl Out Of Sight!
+I didn’t manage to finish the book in one sitting like some of my fellow tour bloggers, but I definitely struggled to put it down!
+The descriptions of places, the raw emotions of the characters, and the building suspense were all incredible.
+I’m so grateful to have had the chance to read Girl Out Of Sight!

 Author Bio.

-Psychological suspense mystery The Girl in the Van’ was published earlier this year by Darkstroke Books and has been longlisted in the prestigious 2022 Pageturner Book Awards.
-It’s a chilling page-turner that touches on serious and complex themes including individual grief and vulnerability, as well as societal responsibilities towards the disadvantaged and dispossessed.
+Earlier this year, her psychological suspense mystery, The Girl in the Van, was published by Darkstroke Books and was longlisted for the prestigious 2022 Pageturner Book Awards.
+A chilling page-turner, it delves into serious, complex themes such as personal grief, vulnerability, and society’s responsibility to the disadvantaged and dispossessed.

-Helen is an ambassador for the charity Unseen UK and available to give talks at festivals, author events and to local groups about the themes in her novels.
+As an ambassador for the charity Unseen UK, Helen is available to give talks at festivals, author events, and local groups, sharing insights on the themes explored in her novels.

 I’d like to thank ZooLoo’s Book Tours for giving me the opportunity to read Matthews’ latest novel and share my thoughts.